anionic/jpl-nav/docs/DeploymentInstall.md

-# INSTALLING & COMPILING  JPL
+# Installing & compiling JPL

-Updated: October 12, 2018 9
+Updated: October 12, 2018

 * Information on how to [use JPL in Windows and Linux](https://github.com/ssardina-research/packages-jpl/wiki/JPL-Under-Linux-and-Windows)
 * Information how to [set-up JPL in MacOS](https://github.com/ssardina-research/packages-jpl/wiki/JPL-under-Mac-OS)

-# General
+## General

 To use JPL, three libraries need to be placed where each can be found: